 The Stewardship Fund offers landowners and managers a funding source to improve and restore fish and wildlife habitat.
 These federal funds support watershed restoration on private and other non-federal lands where there is demonstrated benefit to national forest lands and fish and wildlife habitat.
-The Stewardship Fund has been in operation since 2002, see the History section at the bottom of the SSWRP homepage for more background information.
+See the History section at the bottom of the SSWRP homepage for background information.

 Approximately $400,000 is available on an annual basis from the Siuslaw National Forest (SNF) Stewardship Fund.
 The exact amount of the Fund may vary depending on the completion of yearly stewardship timber sales.
 The Fund was created from retained timber receipts generated from revenue as a result of the implementation of stewardship timber sale contracts on the SNF.
 Of these retained receipts approximately 60% are used for projects on the SNF.
 Through the Wyden Authority, the remaining 40% of the retained receipts are used for projects on nearby (private or non-federal) lands that benefit resources within watersheds of the SNF.
 Funds are distributed on a shared basis among the five Stewardship Groups.
 Projects with at least 25% match funding or in-kind contributions are favorable, however match is not a requirement for funding.